The Corrections: Awards and recognition

 The Corrections won the 2001 National Book Award for Fiction, the 2002 James Tait Black Memorial Prize, and was a finalist for the 2002 Pulitzer Prize for Fiction, as well as the 2001 National Book Critics Circle Award for Fiction and the 2002 PEN/Faulkner Award for Fiction.
 It was also shortlisted for the 2003 International Dublin Literary Award.

-In 2005, The Corrections was included in TIME magazine's list of the 100 best English-language novels since 1923.
+In 2005, The Corrections was included in Time magazine's list of the 100 best English-language novels since 1923.

 In 2006, Bret Easton Ellis called it "one of the three great books of my generation."
 In 2009, the website The Millions polled 48 writers, critics, and editors, including Joshua Ferris, Sam Anderson, and Lorin Stein; the panel voted The Corrections the best novel since 2000 "by a landslide."

 The novel was selected for Oprah's Book Club in 2001.
 However, Franzen publicly expressed ambivalence about the selection, criticizing its association with what he viewed as "schmaltzy" books.
 As a result, Oprah Winfrey rescinded his invitation to appear on The Oprah Winfrey Show.

 Entertainment Weekly included The Corrections in its end-of-the-decade "best-of" list, stating, "Forget all the Oprah hoo-ha: Franzen's 2001 doorstop of a domestic drama teaches that, yes, you can go home again.
 But you might not want to."

 Adaptations

-Film
+Scrapped film

 In August 2001, producer Scott Rudin optioned the film rights to The Corrections for Paramount Pictures.
 The rights still have not yet been turned into a completed film.

 In 2002, the film was said to be in pre-production, with Stephen Daldry attached to direct and dramatist David Hare working on the screenplay.
 In October 2002, Franzen gave Entertainment Weekly a wish list for the cast of the film, saying, "If they told me Gene Hackman was going to do Alfred, I would be delighted.
 If they told me they had cast Cate Blanchett as [Alfred's daughter] Denise, I would be jumping up and down, even though officially I don't care what they do with the movie."

 In January 2005, Variety announced that, with Daldry presumably off the project, Robert Zemeckis was developing Hare's script "with an eye toward directing."
 In August 2005, Variety confirmed that the director would be helming The Corrections.
 Around this time, it was rumored that the cast would include Judi Dench as the family matriarch Enid, along with Brad Pitt, Tim Robbins and Naomi Watts as her three children.
 In January 2007, Variety wrote that Hare was still at work on the film's screenplay.